The 13 Sneakiest LinkedIn SEO Tips to Boost Your Profile’s Views

 2. Finish Your Profile

-This one is almost a no-brainer, but far too many of us haven’t taken the time to fully complete our LinkedIn profiles.
-Ask for recommendations (and give recommendations back), fill out every single section, and use LinkedIn’s help to guide your profile to completion.
+This one is almost a no-brainer.
+However, far too many of us haven’t taken the time to fully complete our LinkedIn profiles, and that includes not adding a (professional-looking) photograph.
+Ask for and give recommendations , fill out every single section and use LinkedIn’s help to guide your profile to completion.

 3. Keyword-Optimize Your Job Titles